 Step 3: Review Process

-Once a complete application has been received by Building Services, a Plans Examiner will complete their review.
+Once a complete application has been received by the Building Division, a Plans Examiner will complete their review.
 Should any additional information be required, a representative will be in touch.
 Most permits are issued within 10 business days of receiving all the required documentation.

 Step 4: Issuing of Permits

-Dufferin County Building Services will contact you once the permit is approved and ready for pick up.
-The property owner or their agent, will have to visit Building Services to sign for the permit and pay any outstanding fees.
+Dufferin County's Building Division will contact you once the permit is approved and ready for pick up.
+The property owner or their agent, will have to visit our offices at 55 Zina St, Orangeville to sign for the permit and pay any outstanding fees.
 A list of the mandatory inspections will be provided at this time.

 Step 5: Construction and Inspections

 During construction, the building permit placard must be posted at the road and the stamped building plans must be kept on site at all times.
-Building Services must be contacted to schedule the mandatory inspections in accordance with the Ontario Building Code.
+The Building Division must be contacted to schedule the mandatory inspections in accordance with the Ontario Building Code.

-As a property owner, it is your responsibility to ensure all applicable permits have been obtained prior construction beginning.
+As a property owner, it is your responsibility to ensure all applicable permits have been obtained prior to the start of construction.